ComparativeGenomicsToolkit/taffy/README.md

 etc.
 ```

-The alignment you see printed represents the first block in the file.
+The alignment you see printed represents the first 'block' in the file.
 Next, let's iterate on the rows in a block:

 ```
-with AlignmentReader(test_maf_file, taf_not_maf=False) as mp:
+with AlignmentReader(test_taf_file) as mp:
     block = next(mp) # Get the first block in the file print(f"Row number: {block.row_number()}") # Number of sequences aligned
     print(f"Column number: {block.column_number()}") # Number of alignment columns